Colosseum was the sports stadium in ancient Rome.

 definition of a coliseum is any large sports stadium.
 The Colosseum was

 the name of the coliseum in city center ancient Rome.
 The Colosseum is

-spectators.
-Some people were not lucky enough to have a seat in the
+people, but if you were not lucky enough to get a seat there was

 Colosseum (kids, British Museum)